kirsijo/kirsijo/README.md

 ### Hello World 👋

 - 🌱 An aspiring web developer
-- 🏫 Studying at Business College Helsinki
+- 🏫 Currently studying in the Full Stack Web Developer program at Business College Helsinki
-- 🔭 Currently learning React, PHP, Symphony & SQL